Engelberg/ubergraph/README.md

 # Ubergraph

 Ubergraph is a versatile, general-purpose graph data structure for Clojure.
+It is designed to complement and extend [Loom](https://github.com/aysylu/loom), a popular Clojure collection of graph protocols and algorithms.

 ## Features